buu342/N64-UNFLoader/README.md

 * N bytes with the data.
 * 4 bytes with `'C' 'M' 'P' 'H'` to signalize data end.

 The data type mentioned is up to the developer to implement.
 If you wish to add more data types so that the data is handled differently on the PC side, you must make changes to UNFLoader's `debug.c` file to add support for said command (check the `debug_main()` function's switch statement).
+Make sure you also add your new data types to the USB library's `usb.h`!
 Here's a list of default data types:
 ```c
 #define DATATYPE_TEXT       0x01
 #define DATATYPE_RAWBINARY  0x02